Fresh take on waterwise gardens for social housing

 This waterwise garden with native plants replaced a high-maintenance garden at a DoC-owned social housing property, reducing water consumption and providing space for the senior residents to enjoy.

-This case study relates to Action 5 in the Kep Katitjin – Gabi Kaadadjan Waterwise action plan 3.
+This case study relates to Action 5 in the Kep Katitjin – Gabi Kaadadjan Waterwise action plan 3 delivered by the Department of Communities and Water Corporation.

 A Mosman Park social housing complex for seniors is the location for a new waterwise garden approach that goes beyond saving water to creating better connections among residents and nature.